Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.6.md

 When the last **farmer** is defeated, locals return to tend to the wounded.
 The farmers are known to many in the crowd, prompting confusion over their strange appearance and what caused them to attack.
 Talk of curses begins to spread.

-**Investigating the Farmers.** A character who fought the farmers or examines them afterward can make a DC 13 Intelligence (Arcana or Religion) check.
+**_Investigating the Farmers._** A character who fought the farmers or examines them afterward can make a DC 13 Intelligence (Arcana or Religion) check.
 On a success, the character can tell the farmers are being magically controlled.
-Spells like detect magic also reveal that the farmers are surrounded by an aura of enchantment magic.
-While this magic (the effects of the soul shaker's geas spell) lingers, the farmers' eyes keep their crimson hue.
+Spells like _detect magic_ also reveal that the farmers are surrounded by an aura of enchantment magic.
+While this magic—the effects of the soul shaker's _geas_ spell—lingers, the farmers' eyes keep their crimson hue.

 If the farmers are healed or roused from unconsciousness, they refuse to speak.
 They don't attack again, but the locals keep them restrained.

-The characters likely don't have the resources to remove the enchantment affecting the farmers yet, only destroying the soul shaker or waiting approximately a month can do this.
+The characters likely don't have the resources to remove the enchantment affecting the farmers yet—only destroying the soul shaker or waiting approximately a month can do this.
 Even if the characters do remove the effect, the farmers are confused and remember nothing helpful.

-**Strange Parchment.** As the characters investigate the situation, **Aunt Dellie** notices that one of the farmers was clutching a crumpled sheet of parchment.
+**_Strange Parchment._** As the characters investigate the situation, **Aunt Dellie** notices that one of the farmers was clutching a crumpled sheet of parchment.
 She opens it, and nearby characters hear her curse in concerned shock. **Aunt Dellie** hands the crumpled parchment to any character who asks about it.
 It bears a charcoal sketch of a child struggling to swim in dark water while being grasped at by hands beneath the surface.

 ## A Godmother's Fear